ir-nlp-csui/ID-DepTB-CSUI/README.md

-# The Head-directionality Converter for Indonesian Dependency Treebank
+# The Head-directionality Converter for Dependency Treebank

 ## The d2d converter